zkutasi/adventofcode-2018/README.md

 ## DAY 19
 * Part1 is simply reusing the program from DAY 16, and tailoring to the current problem
 * For Part2, observe patterns in the execution, and short-circuit them with register-rewritings.
 However, you need to understand the code executing in the loop to write the proper values into the registers, and into the right registers.
 It turned out that I had to factor an 8 digit number, and the code does a double-for loop and adds together all divisors or that number.
 Not sure how this could have been solved fully automatically.
 * For the above reasons, my solution contains hardcoded numbers, for my personal problem.
-One can modify this by start running the program, and observing the big number in one of the registers (R[5] for me), then rewrite all of the constants in the code, inclusing the prime divisors
+One can modify this by start running the program, and observing the big number in one of the registers (R[5] for me), then rewrite all of the constants in the code, inclusing the prime divisors.
+There is a version that automatically does this for my input.

 ## DAY 20